LucasMatuszewski/react-course2-budget-app/Readme - Deploy - Git - Webpack.md

 3. After Git add our files changes are Staged and ready to Commit
 > git commit -m "MESSAGE"

+We can commit with a shortcut:
+> git commit -am "MESSAGE"
+-a flag will automatically add all unstaged modified filles, but will not add new files (not tracked).

 4. Commited files (many versions/commits from a past)